cindylyl/699project/README.md

 # for later editing
-# remember to type following command before changing files to get lastest version of project each time
+# remember to type following commands before changing files to get lastest version of project each time
 git pull
 # edit files
 git add .